Biography

 Artist Statement

 I begin my creative process with research, drawing, and digital collages to compose a painting with four distinct image layers.
 Each layer is covered by the next or is invisible to the naked eye.
-When the painting is finished, I expose it to the multi-spectral imaging mentioned earlier and sequence the photographs into a video.
-Working this way transforms the films of paint into frames, like a flashback or jump cut.
-This kind of imaginative viewing is similar to the reconstruction of events during a legal trial where the goal is to present evidence and offer interpretations.
+When the painting is finished, I expose it to the multi-spectral imaging mentioned earlier and sequence the photographs into a video where the films of paint to behave like frames in a flashback or jump cut.
+I liken this way of viewing is what Matthew Kirschenbaum, a professor of English and Digital Studies at University of Maryland, College Park, defines as forensic imagination; an interpretive mode of inquiry that treats physical and digital evidence as a narrative clue to reconstruct past events or create new ones.
 The video also serves as a Certificate of Authenticity (COA) that is cryptographically minted as a smart contract.
 The COA can be accessed with a phone by scanning a Near-Field Communicator (NFC) transmitter on the back of the painting.